-Saying ‘He’s forgotten where he’s from, he’s forgotten his roots’ is perhaps the easiest piece of criticism you can throw at somebody who has gone from having nothing in their childhood to everything a boy dreams of in their adulthood.
-Footballers are used to hearing this, but Lilian Thuram is not.
+Footballers are used to hearing that they’ve forgotten where they’re from as a form of abuse, but Lilian Thuram is not.
 You may find other reasons to criticise him, but Thuram has never forgotten where he’s from.

 Born in the beautiful French Caribbean island of Guadeloupe, but a proud Parisian since moving to the capital aged nine, Thuram would grow up to become a pivotal figure not just in French sporting history but French history overall.
 This is the story of a boy from the streets who wanted the world and everything in it – and duly got it.

 He was born in Guadeloupe in 1972.
-The tiny French territory can actually lay claim to producing many of France’s greatest players including the nation’s highest appearance maker – which is Thuram – and the top goal scorer in Les Bleus history, the mercurial Thierry Henry.
+The tiny French region can lay claim to the heritage of many of France’s greatest players, including the nation’s highest appearance maker – which is Thuram – and the top goal scorer in Les Bleus history, the mercurial Thierry Henry.
 Not bad when you consider it has a population smaller than that of Bristol.

 Like many before her, Thuram’s single mother, Mariana, left the island to move to France and become an economic migrant.
 Regretfully, her search for work meant she had to leave her five-year-old son behind to be cared for by relatives.
 Although it was without question the toughest decision of her life, as Lilian would later proclaim, she knew that to have any chance of a better upbringing for her young family she would have to make the move sooner or later.